Center for Teaching & Mentoring

 | Faculty Writing Groups | Weekly dedicated time in fall and spring semesters | Varies | Increase knowledge about best practices; build a community of scholars |

-Spring 2026 Faculty Writing Retreat
+Summer 2026 Faculty Writing Retreat

 Space is limited to the first 20 faculty who sign up.
 During the registration process, you will select your location preference and if you prefer to work alone or collaboratively.
 If you are planning to work collaboratively, please ask each colleague to submit their own registration so we can include them in the registration count.

-Spring 2026 Faculty Writing Groups
+Fall 2026 Faculty Writing Groups

 Additional Resources